onzfonz/comp227/src/content/7/en/part7d.md

 ```

 The definition remains almost the same, except for the fact that the configuration object is now returned by the function.
-The function receives the two parameters, <i>env</i> and <i>argv</i>, the second of which can be used for accessing the <i>mode</i> that is defined in the npm script.
+The function receives the two parameters, `env` and `argv`, the second of which can be used for accessing the ***mode*** that is defined in the npm script.

-We can also use webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) for defining <i>global default constants</i> that can be used in the bundled code.
+We can also use webpack's [DefinePlugin](https://webpack.js.org/plugins/define-plugin/) for defining ***global default constants*** that can be used in the bundled code.
-Let's define a new global constant <i>BACKEND_URL</i> that gets a different value depending on the environment that the code is being bundled for:
+Let's define a new global constant `BACKEND_URL` that gets a different value depending on the environment that the code is being bundled for:

 ```js
 const path = require('path')